 - Test your audio and video.
 Use Zoom’s audio settings to test your audio and microphone through Zoom’s audio settings (access by clicking on the arrow next to the Mute button).

 - Practice calling a friend or family member (they do not need to have a UT Zoom account) to make sure you can see and hear everything.
-You will attend various orientation events, including registration help, via Zoom and it’s important to make sure these things are working!

 - Exit/quit Zoom and rejoin the meeting.
 Sometimes audio problems will resolve themselves if you exit or quit Zoom, reopen Zoom and attempt to rejoin the meeting.